Parenting siblings of children with autism spectrum disorder

 But don’t be too hard on yourself – there are some simple things you can do every day to nurture your other children.

-Explaining ASD to siblings
+Explaining autism spectrum disorder to siblings

 As children get older and better able to understand, you’ll find they need more information and will ask more complicated questions about ASD.